cstkennedy/cs330-examples/Review-06-Java-Shapes/README.md

 **Note** that the first few examples are not written in [idiomatic](http://www.merriam-webster.com/dictionary/idiomatic) Java.
-By the last example (i.e., Example 7)... we will have a "fairly good" codebase. *Note that a few pieces of the Java class checklist (e.g., `equals`) are glossed over.*
+By the last example (i.e., Example 9)... we will have a "fairly good" codebase. *Note that a few pieces of the Java class checklist (e.g., `equals`) are glossed over.*

-This discussion is split into seven (7) examples:
+This discussion is split into nine (9) examples:

   - **Example 1**
     - Basics of Polymorphism